Lewable3d/Reading-Notes/Class 03.md

 ## Git Summary

-- You Git to take snapshots of your code at points in time
+- Git takes snapshots of your code at points in time
 - Git keeps a history of what those snapshots look like
 - Git has a special label called *Head*, that means *"You Are Hare"*
 - Usually you will want to give your snapshot a label called a message to give detail of your changes.